 Anyone considering taking a biologic drug should talk with his or her doctor about the short- and long-term side effects and risks.
 It is important to weigh the risks against the benefits of using the drugs.

 Biologics can increase the risk of infection.
-Individuals who develop any sign of an infection such as a fever, cough or flu-like symptoms or have any cuts or open sores should contact their doctor right away.
+If you develop any sign of an infection, such as a fever, cough or flu-like symptoms, you should contact your doctor right away.

 Using biologics with other psoriasis treatments